 Note – there are no permanent restrooms at the Central Park West Meadow where the market is held.
 There are portable restrooms near the Winter Park Post Office.

 The Winter Park Farmers' Market is dog-friendly!
 Bring along your doggo for some Saturday morning fun.
-You'll see all kinds of pups out and about.
+You'll see all kinds of pups out and about at this popular community event.
 Just make sure your dog is on a leash and able to interact with other dogs properly.